On3 hires Carter Karels as Texas A&M insider

 Karels joins On3 with nearly 10 years of experience covering iconic college football programs, including spending the last three years as the lead Texas A&M beat writer at 247Sports following previous stints covering Notre Dame and Florida State.

-In addition to Carter Karels, On3 will announce an additional Texas A&M insider joining Aggie Yell on April 15.
+In addition to Carter Karels, On3 will announce another Texas A&M insider joining Aggie Yell on April 15.

-Texas A&M fans can access the premier, insider scoop and analysis from the entire Aggie Yell staff by subscribing today to get four months of premium Texas A&M coverage for ONLY $1!
+Texas A&M fans can access the premier, insider scoop and analysis from the entire Aggie Yell staff by subscribing to Aggie Yell today to get four months of premium Texas A&M coverage for ONLY $1!

 About On3 | Rivals